morkro/awesome-succulents/README.md

 Succulents and cacti are very popular plants, but information on the internet is wide-spread and sometimes hard to find.
 As a succulent collector myself I search almost daily for specific topics regarding the care of my plants.
 This list aims to keep all the good resources together and make growing plants easier.

+**Legend:**
+- :green_book: - resource is a book
+- :memo: - resource is an article
+- :computer: - resource is a website or blog

+## Contents

 - [Identification & Advice](#identification--advice)
 - [Encyclopedia](#encyclopedia)
 - [Cultivation](#cultivation)